 Fold the ribbon lengthwise in half.
 Cut to create two lengths at 7 1/2 ft each.
 Tape off ends of ribbon with clear tape to prevent unraveling.

 Sandwich ribbon sections together.
 Fold in half and mark center with a straight pin.
 From that point, position another stick pin 15 inches off each center (for a 30" waist).
-This is a good medium to start from, the actual waistline can be easily adjusted to accomodate the wearer. **See the note below for more info.
+This is a good medium to start from, the actual waistline can be easily adjusted to accomodate the wearer. ** See notes at bottom of article.

 Time to cut the 54" wide tulle.
 (The sewing board was handy and made the job go much quicker.)